opencomputeproject/SAI/bm/p4-sai/README.md

 For list of dependencies and build instructions:
 [p4lang/behavioural_model](https://github.com/p4lang/behavioral-model/).

-## P4 Target
-P4 target is found inside [targets/P4-SAI](targets/P4-SAI).
+### Compiling P4 target
+Due to current behavioral-model implemntation, targets can only be complied in the bm/behavioral-model/targets/ dir.
+  First time/every target (cpp) change, use: [build_p4_target.sh](../build_p4_target.sh)

 ### Create virtual interfaces
 Use the ```veth_setup.sh``` script to create the virtual interfaces and hosts.
 ### Running P4 program
 running the switch can be done with the following command: ```run_server.sh``` found in P4-SAI target directory.
-This script olso implements some default configurations found in: p4src/DefaultConfig.txt
+This script also implements some default configurations found in: p4src/DefaultConfig.txt

 ### Compiling P4 code
-if any editing to the P4 program was made, before running it you first need to transform the P4 code into a json representation which can be consumed by the software switch.
+If any editing to the P4 program was made, before running it you first need to transform the P4 code into a json representation which can be consumed by the software switch.
 This representation will tell bmv2 which tables to initialize, how to configure the parser, ...
 It is produced by the [p4c-bm](https://github.com/p4lang/p4c-bm) tool.
 Please take a look at the